Communication with district coaches can be initiated through the TSSAA Portal by clicking on the following tabs:

 - Tournament Schedule - Set schedule and times for all games, if not already done.
 On nights where school is in session the next day (Monday, Tuesday, Wednesday, and Thursday), there may be no more than two games played per night per site.
 Notify assigning officer of local association of district tournament schedule, times and sites as soon as possible.
 The tournament must be completed by the dates outlined in the TSSAA Calendar.

 - Tickets / Price of Admission - Ticket prices for the tournament should be agreed upon by the schools.
 They are not set by TSSAA.
-Arrangements for tickets should be made by the host schools.
+The host schools are encouraged to use GoFan to sell advance tickets, but the games need to be set up on GoFan by the host schools through GoFan HQ.
+Otherwise, arrangements for tickets should be made by the host schools.

 - Tournament Passes - The host school(s) along with the teams in the district should agree on the passes that will be accepted at the gate, as well as the number of passes that will be honored for players and staff of participating teams.
-TSSAA Championship Event cards and TACA cards are not to be accepted as passes.
+TSSAA ID cards are allowed to be accepted as passes and admit one person only.
+The card holder MUST be in possession of the physical card.
+Photos of TSSAA ID cards cannot be accepted.
+The Tennessee Athletic Coaches Association (TACA) card will provide complimentary admittance for one person per card.

-- Game Officials - Game officials shall be assigned by the state office.
-Game officials shall be paid regular season rates plus mileage at 15 cents per mile per official.
+- Game Officials - The host school will contact their official's association for officials.
+Game officials shall be paid $80 per game plus mileage at $0.30 per mile per official round trip.
 Mileage is to be paid only if travel for the official is outside the county in which the official resides and should be based on mileage from city to city.
+Three person crews will be assigned to all district games and all fees are single game fees.

 - Game Administrator's Meeting - The TSSAA Board of Control has designated that prior to any varsity contest in the sport of basketball, the game administrator is required to conduct a pre-game meeting with game officials, both head coaches, and security.
 The game administrator shall be present and visible for the duration of the game.